Scion FRS StopTech Brake Upgrade

 When you chose a mechanic or you plan on doing a job yourself you want to take into consideration specialty tools.
 The tool above was used to rid my brake system of all the regular low-temperature brake fluid that occupied my lines.
 Luckily Steven has these specialty tools that make his job easier, more efficient, and clean.

 Another specialty tool used was this reservoir which was full of Motul RBF 600 and entered my brake system without air as I sat inside and pumped my brake pedal.

 After bleeding my brakes it was time to get my wheels back on, I normally use an impact to get the lug nuts on first.
-When the car is lowered I make it a habit to go around with a torque wrench and check each lug nut, for this application ARP recommended 85 lb ft of torque.
+When the car is lowered I make it a habit to go around with a torque wrench and check each lug nut, for this application ARP recommended 85 lb-ft of torque.

 And that's all we have for today!
-Following the work done by Steven at Artillery Motorsports i took my car down the road and bedded my brakes.
+Following the work done by Steven at Artillery Motorsports I took my car down the road and bedded my brakes.
 Bedding your brakes is the process of mating your new pad with your rotor, this ensures even wear while removing any remaining glaze or oil that might have come from the factory on these components.
-After replacing pads, rotors, lines, and fluid; my FRS stops shorter, has a stiffer pedal, and gives me the confidence to inch closer towards the limits of this platform as it is.
+After replacing pads, rotors, lines, and fluid; my FRS stops shorter, has a stiffer pedal, and gives me the confidence to inch closer to the limits of this platform as it is.

-Stay tuned for a review of my high performance driving education class at Sebring to see how my car felt and performed.
+Stay tuned for a review of my high-performance driving education class at Sebring to see how my car felt and performed.